QA Course

 I like IT, and especially security, because you always have to stay in shape.
 There is often something interesting to investigate.
 And you're surrounded by excellent specialists and enthusiasts.

-I'm a good instructor because I like to see excitement in my students' eyes, to notice their progress, and to receive their goodwill in return.
+I'm a good mentor because I like to see excitement in my students' eyes, to notice their progress, and to receive their goodwill in return.

 They started out just like you...